EXPLAINER: Why a plane’s engine exploded over Denver

 WHAT ARE INVESTIGATORS LOOKING INTO?

 Investigators will also look at why the cowling, which covers the front of the engine, broke off along with other parts.
-Photos purported to show a large gash to the lower side of the plane.
+Photos showed a large gash in the fairing, a piece of composite material that makes planes more aerodynamic by smoothing out joints where the body meets the wings.

 “That was a substantial hit,” said John Goglia, a former member of the National Transportation Safety Board, which is investigating Saturday’s incident.
 “If that had hit the wing, things might have been different because the wing is full of fuel” and the broken engine was still on fire.